JohnJParry/ET-1/README.md

 What’s interesting to see is that, on each of the common reasoning metrics between the models (MMLU, MATH, GPQA), GPT scored notably higher.
 However, we see that performance on ‘‘reasoning’ tasks is not necessarily indicative (or indeed correlated) to model ‘creativity’.
 ### Creativity vs Reasoning

+The results for this experiment can be found in this [Google sheet.](https://docs.google.com/spreadsheets/d/1Hv4O9wbxoC4vxe1XyVB7H9pr0bSTqatjMs9aAgbnMiw/edit?usp=sharing)

 The creativity metric proposed explicitly measures divergent thinking - in the case of the task proposed to the LLM, this involves generating unrelated words given one input prompt.
 Reasoning measures discourage models exhibiting this behaviour, and promotes convergent thinking - reaching a solution to the problem proposed (especially seen in datasets such as MMLU).

 This may suggest why performance on these two metrics is inversely correlated.